bragasgambit/bragasgambit/README.md

 ### Hello, I'm Yuri Braga 👋

-- 🌱 I’m currently into CS50 course
+- 🌱 Currently into CS50 course
-- 🐍 I'm learning python for ML applications
+- 🐍 Learning python for Data Science applications
-- 🦀 I'm into Rust for personal interest
+- 🦀 Into Rust for personal interest learning CS fundamentals
 - 🐳 Interested in containerizations
 - 🧪 Chemist by formation